Most of us are no stranger to Amazon but many have not yet heard of Amazon Vine – Amazon’s product review program.

 In 2007, Amazon launched Amazon Vine to counteract the number of sellers gaining reviews by offering incentives to reviewers.

 Amazon invites trusted customers to join its community known as ‘Vine Voices’.
-Members of Vine Voices are then invited to review new and not-yet-released products listed by sellers and vendors – products which are sent to them by Amazon free of charge.
+Members of Vine Voices are then invited to review new and not-yet-released products listed by sellers and vendors – products that are sent to them by Amazon free of charge.

 The idea behind this is that these trusted members are likely to leave detailed and thoughtful reviews that are helpful to both sellers and potential customers.

 Vine Voices members are carefully selected by examining their activity on Amazon – including the quality of the reviews that they leave for purchases.